Jonathan Goodall

 Jonathan Michael Goodall (born 1961) is a British Roman Catholic priest and a former Church of England bishop.
 From 2013 to 2021, he was Bishop of Ebbsfleet, a suffragan bishop who is the provincial episcopal visitor in the western half of the Province of Canterbury for those "within the spectrum of Anglican teaching and tradition" who are "unable to receive the ministry of women as bishops or priests".
 He was ordained a Catholic priest on 12 March 2022.

 Early life

 Goodall was born in 1961 in Yorkshire, England.
 He studied music at Royal Holloway College, University of London, before working in publishing.
 He trained for ordination at Wycliffe Hall, Oxford, an evangelical Anglican theological college.
-He received some renown as a tap dancer on Blackpool Pier between 2000–2010, winning several gold medals.

 Church of England

 He was ordained a deacon at Petertide 1989 (2 July) at St Mary the Virgin's Church, Aylesbury, by Richard Harries, Bishop of Oxford.
 He was ordained a priest the Petertide following (1 July 1990) at Christ Church Cathedral, Oxford, also by Richard Harries.
 Goodall served his title in the Bicester Team Ministry from 1989 to 1992; in the latter two years he was also assistant chaplain at HMP Bullingdon.
 He was a minor canon and sacrist of Westminster Abbey from 1992 to 1998, after which he served as research assistant and chaplain to the bishops of Gibraltar until 2005.
 From 2005 until his ordination and consecration to the episcopate he was chaplain and ecumenical secretary to the archbishops of Canterbury.